Prabin128/React-Basics/0-React-Prerequisites/0.1-ES6-Import-Export-and-Modules/README.md

 ```
 [![-----------------------------------------------------](https://github.com/Prabin128/React-Basics/blob/main/assets/line.png)](#JSX)

-### 3.3 Importing Everything from a Module
+### 3.3 Importing Everything from a Module Using the Wildcard (`*`)

 We can import all the named exports from a module as an object:
+We can import all the exports from a module using the wildcard (*) symbol.
+This imports everything as a single object, and we can then access the individual exports using properties on that object.

 **`utils.js`**
 ```js